- Exposure to the real business world

 Students may gain 12 credit hours during the spring semester in which they participate in the internship program.
-Students can perform a full-time internship for 6 credit hours during the period January to mid-March, and can earn 6 additional credit hours from mid-March until the end of the semester by taking ACC 407 Advanced Accounting, and ACC 401 Gov't and Non-Profit Accounting.
-Students who take part in the 6 credit hours internship must plan carefully to remain on course for graduation, by taking the needed hours either before or after the internship.
+Students can perform a full-time internship for 6 credit hours during the period January to mid-March, and can earn 6 additional credit hours from mid-March until the end of the semester by taking ACC 407 (Gov't and Non-Profit Accounting, and ACC 401 (Advanced).
+Students who take part in the 6 credit hours internship must plan carefully to remain on course for graduation by taking the needed hours either before or after the internship.

 Alternatively, students may earn 3 hours credit for a part-time internship.
 Under this option, the student will continue to take classes the entire semester and work a minimum of 20 hours per week.